 Take your adventure around the West Midlands for a scenic tour of historic towns and icy rivers.
 Start out from Birmingham and head west along the M6 or A41 in the direction of Shrewsbury.
 This heritage town invites visitors to experience their winter celebrations every year and there’s plenty to see and do.

-If you’re looking for somewhere to stop off on the way, why not join Santa and his elves at Telford’s newest Christmas event at the wonderful Winter Village.
+If you’re looking for somewhere to stop off on the way, why not visit Telford's Christmas Wonderland event.
 This seasonal event is an enchanting occasion that the kids will truly love.

 Having historical roots in the eleventh century, Shrewsbury is a heritage town brimming with history that can be experienced on a guided tour.
 The tours can be tailored to the specific period you are interested in and run throughout the year.

-Before discovering the areas outside of Milton Keynes, we recommend taking the kids to one of the many locations hosting a Meet Santa Event.
+Before discovering the areas outside of Milton Keynes, we recommend taking the kids to Santa's Grotto with Peter Rabbit and Friends.
 It’s a great experience for smaller children and is the perfect way to kick-start the Christmas period.

 Continue your travels through Milton Keynes to celebrate Christmas at Gulliver’s Theme Park Resort.
 Although the theme park runs throughout winter months so you can visit at any time, their Winter Wonderland pays homage to this magical time of year with Christmas rides, shows and attractions.